 thumb-down, and bookmarking songs.

 is the first third-party app approved for use with the new BMW Apps option, which

 enables factory-radio control of a BMW iPhone app that delivers internet radio,

 The BMW Apps option is available at $250 on

 model year 2012 and 2011 BMWs produced from March 2011 on.
 The iPhone is linked

 to the vehicle via USB cable or via snap-in adapter in the vehicle's center

-According to Pandora's web site
+According to Pandora's web site, other automaker

 brands providing factory-radio control over a Pandora app on a connected iPhone

 or on other smartphones include Mini, Mercedes Benz, and Ford.
 Mini vehicles